Skam (TV series): Release and promotion

-At the start of a week, a clip, conversation or social media post is posted on the Skam website.
-New material is posted on a daily basis, with the content unified and combined into one full episode on Fridays.
+When on air, a clip, conversation or social media post would be posted on the Skam website at the beginning of each week.
+New material from each episode would be posted on a daily basis, with the content unified and combined into one full episode on Fridays.
 The main character differs from season to season, and the fictional characters have social media profiles where viewers can follow their activities.
-The show allows public interaction over the duration of the episode.
-The format has since been used in other NRK P3 series, Blank and Lovleg.
+The format has since been used in other NRK P3 series, such as Blank and Lovleg.

 Characters

 The following are characters in Skam.